 Organisers of the Butlin’s Open Brass Band Festival have announced details of the 2022 event, to be held at Butlin’s Skegness Resort on the weekend of 7-10 January.

-Entries for all sections are now being processed through the Brass Bands England (BBE) website and the deadline for entries is Saturday 23 October.
+Entries for all sections are now being processed through the Brass Bands England (BBE) website and the deadline for entries is midnight on Saturday 20 November.
 To enter, please visit the BBE Events page, then Butlin’s Open Brass Band Festival and follow the instructions through to the payment section.
-This year’s early bird discount has been extended through to the final deadline of 23 October, reducing the entry fee to £75, with a further £25 reduction available for BBE members.
+This year’s early bird discount has been extended through to the final deadline of 20 November reducing the entry fee to £75, with a further £25 reduction available for BBE members.

 Butlin's Open 2022: Test Pieces